Grants: Get Started

 All applicants are strongly encouraged to prepare before beginning the online application process.
 Please consult the Grant Application Instructions to understand all requirements.
 Consider writing your project description offline so you can copy-and-paste it into the online application.
 You may also want to download and fill out the forms so you are ready to upload them into the online application.

-Additionally, you can request a review of your draft application from our Grant Program Director, Meg Turville-Heitz.
-Simply contact Meg at least three weeks before the grant deadline to ensure a thorough review.
-Meg can read and comment on your draft application online before you hit ‘submit'.
+Additionally, you can request a review of your draft application from our Grant Program staff.
+Simply contact us at least three weeks before the grant deadline to ensure a thorough review of your draft BEFORE you hit ‘submit'.

 Step 4: Submission